Ezike/StarWarsSearch-MVI/README.md

 The presentation layer is extensively tested to ensure that the correct view state is produced when an intent is processed.
 The intent processors take an intent and produce a result.
 This behavior is tested to ensure it produces the right results for each intent.
 The view state reducer test also verifies that the correct view state is produced when the previous state and result are computed.
 Viewmodel tests verify that each call to processIntent produces the correct view state.
 It looks trivial since it is similar to the reducer's test but it is still very important.

 Espresso tests aren't much.
 The test dependencies for UI tests are provided by dagger.
 I also hope to improve the UI test coverage.

+## Extra

+The gradle setup uses Kotlin Gradle DSL which allows you write gradle scripts in a familiar language, and also bringing Kotlin's rich language features to gradle configuration.
+The project also uses ktlint and the spotless plugin to enforce proper code style.
+The CI pipeline defined on Github actions runs ktlint on the projecet and runs the unit tests on push, pull request and merge to master branch.
+There's also a Ktlint pre-commit and pre-push git hook that verifies the project before committing code or pushing to remote repository.

 ## Tech stack